metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Optional:

-- `health_probe_bind_address` (String) HealthProbeBindAddress is the TCP address that the controller should bind tofor serving health probesIt can be set to '0' or '' to disable serving the health probe.
+- `health_probe_bind_address` (String) HealthProbeBindAddress is the TCP address that the controller should bind to for serving health probes It can be set to '0' or '' to disable serving the health probe.
 - `liveness_endpoint_name` (String) LivenessEndpointName, defaults to 'healthz'
 - `readiness_endpoint_name` (String) ReadinessEndpointName, defaults to 'readyz'